-These rules express the basic Peano axioms that zero is a natural number, the successor of any natural number is a natural number, two natural numbers are equal/unequal whenever their successors are equal/unequal, respectively, and the successor of any natural number is not equal to zero: that is, the successor function $\suc$ never ``wraps around'' to zero as it would if we were defining modular arithmetic.
+These rules express the basic Peano axioms that zero is a natural number, the successor of any natural number is a natural number, two natural numbers are equal/unequal whenever their successors are equal/unequal, respectively, and the successor of any natural number is not equal to zero: that is, the successor function $\suc$ never ``wraps around'' to zero as it would in modular arithmetic.

 \later{ \baf{figure out if these are needed, and which}

 The following typing rules ensure that we can infer inequality, and not just equality, between natural numbers:

 }